haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 ### Getting familiar with the data

-1. Download 8_Exercise_data.zip from the [Github repository](https://github.com/rowan8k/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and extract the contents from the zip.  (see tips for effective adding of layers below!).
+1. Download 8_Exercise_data.zip from the [Github repository](https://github.com/rowan8k/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and extract the contents from the zip.
-Then explore the attribute tables to familiarize yourself with what sorts of data you actually have (this is always a good practice).
+Then explore the attribute tables to familiarize yourself with what sorts of data you actually have.
 	1. The fields you want to focus on (total floor area, m2) are:
 		- kara_yht in the SeutuRAMAVA layer
 		- KERALA2 in the Building registry layer
-	2. Have a look at the lowest and highest values and the different field names (you can ask your Finnish-speaking peers for help).
+	2. Have a look at the lowest and highest values and the different field names.
 We have for example ones that seem to refer to municipality (kunta), small area codes (kauposanro), and  small area names (nimi).

 *TIP 1: Select all your vector layers at once by arranging the files by file type when you are adding your layers.
 Click on the file type header > click on the first SHP file in the list > press and hold SHIFT key > click on the last SHP file on the list.*